 - Eqtype Specifies the PDE system to solve.
-The following values are supported: - Monodomain: solve the monodomain equation. - BidomainRoth: solve the bidomain equations using the Roth formulation. - CellModel Specifies the cell model to use.
+This should take the value Monodomain. - CellModel Specifies the cell model to use.
 Available cell models are

 Value Description No. of Var.
 Ref.

-AlievPanfilov Phenomological 1 [1]
+AlievPanfilov Phenomological 1 [?]

-CourtemancheRamirezNattel98 Human atrial 20 [16]
+CourtemancheRamirezNatte198 Human atrial 20 [?]

 FitzHughNagumo

 Fox02

-LuoRudy91 Mammalian ventricular 7 [15]
+LuoRudy91 Mammalian ventricular 7 [?]

 PanditGilesDemir03

-TenTusscher06 Human ventricular 18 [26]
+TenTusscher06 Human ventricular 18 [?]

 Winslow99

 - Projection Specifies the Galerkin projection type to use.
 Only Continuous has been extensively tested. - TimeIntegrationMethod Specifies the time integration scheme to use for advancing the PDE system.
 This must be an IMEX scheme.
-Suitable choices are: [IMEXOrder1], [IMEXOrder2], [IMEXOrder3], [IMEXdirk_3_4_3].
+Suitable choices are: IMEXOrder1, IMEXOrder2, IMEXOrder3, IMEXdirk_3_4_3.
 The cell model state variables are time advanced using Forward Euler for the ion concentrations, and Rush-Larsen for the cell model gating variables. - DiffusionAdvancement Specifies whether the diffusion is handled implicitly or explicitly in the time integration scheme.
-The current code only supports Implicit integration of the diffusion term.
+The current code only supports [Implicit integration of the diffusion term.
 The cell model is always integrated explicitly.

 The following parameters can be specified in the PARAMETERS section of the session file.
-Example values are taken from [10].
+Example values are taken from [?].